namedwebsockets/networkwebsockets/README.md

         go run *.go

-At this point your Named WebSockets Proxy should be up and ready for usage at `localhost:9009`*!
+At this point your Named WebSockets Proxy should be up and ready for usage at `localhost:9009`!

 You can now start using your Named WebSockets Proxy via any of the [Named WebSocket Proxy Interfaces](#named-websocket-interfaces) described below.

-\* Named WebSocket Proxies should run on port `9009` and port `9009` only.
-Changing the port number is likely to break things.

 ### Named WebSocket Interfaces

 #### Local HTTP Test Console

-Once a Named WebSockets Proxy is up and running, you can access its test console and play around with both `local` and `broadcast` Named WebSockets at `http://localhost:9009/console`.
+Once a Named WebSockets Proxy is up and running, you can access a test console and play around with both `local` and `broadcast` Named WebSockets at `http://localhost:9009/console`.

 #### JavaScript Interfaces